Shopify Stock: Time For Long-Term Growth After Price Volatility (NYSE:SHOP)

 Nonetheless, given that SHOP's new issuance of founder shares came with a sunset clause, investors need not worry about the "intergenerational transfer of voting power."
 However, we must highlight that the future conversion of Class B to Class A shares may potentially dilute existing shareholders and further transfer voting powers, when Tobias Lutke ceases to be SHOP's CEO, similar to the currently proposed conversion for Director John Phillips.

-So, Is SHOP Stock A Buy, Sell, or Hold?
+So, Is SHOP Stock A Buy, Sell, Or Hold?

 SHOP is currently trading at an EV/NTM Revenue of 11.52x, lower than its 3Y mean of 29.49x and pre-pandemic levels of 13.61x.
-The company is also trading at $604.78 as of 13 April 2022, down 65% from its 52 weeks highs of $1762.92, and is almost at its pre-pandemic levels in February 2020.
+The company is also trading at $604.78 as of 13 April 2022, down 65% from its 52-week highs of $1762.92, and is almost at its pre-pandemic levels in February 2020.
 As a result, SHOP currently looks very attractive, given its reasonable entry point, proven business model, stellar engagement, and aggressive investments in its future monetization capabilities.

 However, barring a rally from any future earth-shattering events similar to the COVID-19 pandemic, we do not expect SHOP's valuations to skyrocket again.
 Instead, SHOP is more likely to grow steadily in the long run, similar to Amazon and Oracle Corporation (ORCL).